Portavion/brainz/1-projects/MASTER - Vee - Didn't love myself.md

 In general spent a bunch of time hunting mouth clicks and smacks which were a little distracting (especially in the quieter sections) It's usually not an easy but with a ballad like this where there isn't much instrumentation going on it can really be noticeable.
 Mostly on the tail of each phrases.
 I managed to erase the worse ones and tame the rest.
 ## Mastering
 Not much here, I like the balanced you guys achieved in the mix.
 I just did a touch of tape saturation to smooth the top end and then some mid/side EQ to bring a little more body to the vocal.
 Finally did a touch of cleaning up in the high mids to remove a little bit of harshness effect.
+Then a touch of sculpting of the high end to bring some air and clarity